-The following content represents the PSAT 10 Testing Rules as they appeared on satsuite.collegeboard.org/psat-8-9/testing-rules from the revised date listed above through Jan.
-5, 2025.
-These testing rules apply only to students who took the PSAT 8/9 during in-school testing between these dates.
-If you did not test during this window, please consult satsuite.collegeboard.org/psat-8-9/testing-rules/archive for the testing rules that apply to you.
+The following content represents the PSAT 8/9 Testing Rules as they appeared on satsuite.collegeboard.org/psat-8-9/testing-rules in Spring 2025.
+The testing rules below apply only to students who took the PSAT 8/9 during that season.
+If you did not test in Spring 2025, please consult satsuite.collegeboard.org/psat-8-9/testing-rules/archive for the testing rules that apply to you.